 On June 27, 2015, Wedgwood volunteers set up a picnic space.
 This project was achieved with a Small Sparks grant from Seattle’s Department of Neighborhoods.

-APRIL 2016 UPDATE: Wedgwood volunteers continue to maintain the Picnic Place with periodic work parties for clean-up.
-Since the Picnic Place is owned by the City of Seattle Parks Department, the community will work with them for future development of the site.
+APRIL 2016 UPDATE: Wedgwood volunteers continue to maintain the future Morningside Park with periodic work parties for clean-up.
+Since the property is owned by the City of Seattle Parks Department, the community will work with them for future development of the site.
 Parks levy money will be used for creation of a “pocket park” but Wedgwood will have to wait its turn; the Parks Department says “our turn” for the park development will come in the year 2019.

-JULY 2017 UPDATE: In the two years since volunteers created the Picnic Place at the corner of NE 86th Street, the space has been well-used.
-Wedgwoodians have enjoyed having a spot to sit and sip a cup of coffee, and the picnic tables have also been used for outdoor meetings of the neighborhood’s community council as pictured here.
+JULY 2017 UPDATE: In the two years since volunteers created the picnic area at the corner of NE 86th Street, the space has been well-used.
+Wedgwoodians have enjoyed having a spot to sit and sip a cup of coffee.
+The picnic tables have also been used for outdoor meetings, as pictured here.